Canaanite and Aramaic inscriptions: List of notable inscriptions

 The inscriptions listed below include those which are mentioned in multiple editions of the corpora above (the numbers in the concordance column cross-refer to the works above), as well as newer inscriptions which have been published since the corpora above were published (references provided individually).
+They are ordered chronologically by date of their modern discovery, illustrating the development of the study of ancient Semitic epigraphy.